netreconlab/parse-server-swift/README.md

 ## Writing Cloud Code
 ### Creating `ParseObject`'s
-It is recommended to add all of your `ParseObject`'s to [ParseServerSwift/Sources/ParseServerSwift/Models](https://github.com/netreconlab/ParseServerSwift/blob/main/Sources/ParseServerSwift/Models).
-An example `GameScore` model is provided:
+It is recommended to add all of your `ParseObject`'s in a folder called `Models` similar to [ParseServerSwift/Sources/ParseServerSwift/Models](https://github.com/netreconlab/ParseServerSwift/blob/main/Sources/ParseServerSwift/Models).
+For example, the `GameScore` model is below:

 ```swift
 import Foundation